rosebaesj/rosebaesj.github.io/index.md

 I'm **Chanwoo Park**.
 In fall 2022, I will join MIT EECS as a first-year Ph.D.
 Student.

 My research interests are:
-* (Multi-agent) Reinforcement learning theory and its application
+* (Multi-agent) Reinforcement Learning Theory and its Application
 * Graph Neural Networks and Equivariant Neural Networks
 * Optimization
 * Theory of Statistics